Your search returned 127 cottages.

-Take a trip to the popular coastal ports of Looe, Charlestown or Fowey.
+Take a trip to the popular coastal ports of Looe, Polruan, Charlestown or Fowey.
 Boat trips can be taken from the harbour up towards Fowey.
-The men who run the trips will usually provide a commentary en-route to Fowey of the area's past.
+The people who run the trips will usually provide a commentary en-route to Fowey of the area's past.
 There is a small beach at low tide and a natural pool that is often used for swimming.
+Seaton offers surfers a fabulous hidden spot on its pebbly shores with consistent waves to enjoy here, a rare find in this area.
 Further inland you will find the towns of Lostwithiel, Bodmin or St Austell, the latter of which featuring the famous Eden Project attraction.

 If you are looking for a beautiful destination for a holiday in Cornwall, browse our range of cottages in Polperro.